k2view-academy/K2View-Academy/academy/Broadway/Training_Level_1/23_broadway_exam.md

 \- A:  Always catches any type of error.

-\- B:  Can programmatically catch some errors and continue the flow.
+\- B:  Can programmatically catch some errors and continue or stop the flow.

 \- C:  Will always cause a rollback in the transactional Stage.

 \- D:  Must include the error validation check.

 (**Solution 20.
-B: The Error Handler can catch an error and return 'true' in order to continue the flow**).
+B: The Error Handler can catch an error and either continue the flow or stop it**).

 [![img](/articles/images/Previous.png)](22_broadway_summary_exercise.md)